 Money is something that is accepted as a form of payment for products or services, or for the payment of obligations.
-It is a medium of exchange with a specific value by which the value of all other things can be measured, which greatly facilitates trade and allows modern economies to enjoy the benefits of the division of labor.
+It is a medium of exchange with a specific value by which the value of all other things can be measured, which greatly facilitates trade and allows any economy to enjoy the benefits of the division of labor.
+Money made specialization practical; otherwise, it was more efficient for people to perform all the activities that they needed to survive.
+Money also serves as a store of value, so that money can be saved and invested for later use.

 Money as a Medium of Exchange